aharris206/Project-01/README.md

 I also wrote the `CSV_cleaner.ipynb` file as a group resource to aid us all in cleaning up some of our CSVs (:

 ### Maddy Gutieruiz
-Developed the project proposal documentation, wrote project background, coordinated project tasks for team, found data used throughout the project, created figures 3 and 4, compiled figures and developed the presentation, and developed the README.file.
+Developed the project proposal documentation, wrote project background, challenges, and analysis, coordinated project tasks for team, found data used throughout the project, created figures 3 and 4, compiled figures and developed the presentation, and developed the README.file.

 ### Lauren Huffmire
+Developed the project proposal documentation, wrote project summary,

 ### Sara Zhu

 ### Terry Goins